-For 28 years, Stephen Caplan has successfully fought for the rights of individuals throughout Central Florida with a dedicated Law practice.
+For 28 years, individuals throughout Central Florida with a dedicated Law practice.
 This experience empowers our team to expertly guide you through each and every step of your journey.
 The strength that comes from our experience is known both inside and outside the legal community.
 We’re proud of the reputation we’ve built, and we’re ready to fight for you.

 Every day, hardworking Floridians do their best to make ends meet.
 When financial hardship strikes — whether due to a job loss, demotion, illness, divorce, or other life circumstance, it can be a devastating blow to a person’s overall welfare.